Perspective | The making of a global citizen means teaching your kids about racism

 Green and her daughters also discussed “Dying of Whiteness: How the Politics of Racial Resentment Is Killing America’s Heartland,” written by Jonathan M. Metzl in 2019.
 The book shows how White conservative politicians sold their opposition to Obamacare, gun control and education funding as a way to keep government small — and prevent Blacks and immigrants from getting undeserved benefits.

-The actual results, according to Metzl, were an increase in White deaths because of poor health care, suicide by gun and despair over being uneducated and unemployable.
+The actual results, according to Metzl, were an increase in White deaths because of poor health care, suicides by gun, and despair over being uneducated and unemployable.

-“To realize how easily racism can be used to get people to vote against their best interest was an eye opener,” Jacinth Green said.
+“To realize how easily racism can be used to get people to vote against their best interest was an eye-opener,” Jacinth Green said.
 “Of course, it’s not just conservative White people who suffer.
 The Black people who live around them in Southern red states also fared poorly.
 So, ending racism is still in everybody’s best interest.”

 While living in Dakar, the family had visited Gorée Island, just off the coast of Senegal.
 Millions of enslaved Africans had been sent to labor until death in the Americas between the 15th and 19th centuries.
-The Greens had stood in a doorway that looked out over the Atlantic, where millions of Africans had jumped to their death rather than be forced to live and die as enslaved people.
+The Greens had stood in a doorway that looked out over the Atlantic, where many Africans had jumped to their death rather than be forced to live and die as enslaved people.

 Green daughters Logan, 13, and Marley, 11, remember the scene with reverence whenever the subject of slavery comes up.
 And they also remember that some classmates made jokes about it, disrupting a discussion and preventing others from learning the truth.